mhaythornthwaite/Football_Prediction_Project/README.md

 Data was initially collected from the 2019-2020 premier league season, in the form of a single json file per fixture containing a range of stats (e.g. number of shots, possession etc.) These json files were loaded into a Pandas DataFrame, and organised into a nested dictionary in the following form: `{team ID: {fixture_id: stats_df}}`

-Execution of `01_api_data_request.py` and `02_cleaning_stats_data.py` will update the database with recently played fixtures not already stored within the databse and add these DataFrames directly to the nested dictionary described above.
+Execution of `01_api_data_request.py` and `02_cleaning_stats_data.py` will update the database with recently played fixtures not already stored within the database and add these DataFrames directly to the nested dictionary described above.

 ## Feature Engineering and Data Visualisation